pi-vae-pytorch

 View the Project on GitHub

-This is a Pytorch implementation of Poisson Identifiable VAE (pi-VAE), used to construct latent variable models of neural activity while simultaneously modeling the relation between the latent and task variables (non-neural variables, e.g. sensory, motor, and other externally observable states).
+This is a Pytorch implementation of Poisson Identifiable Variational Autoencoder (pi-VAE), used to construct latent variable models of neural activity while simultaneously modeling the relation between the latent and task variables (non-neural variables, e.g. sensory, motor, and other externally observable states).

 A special thank you to Zhongxuan Wu who helped in the design and testing of this implementation.